frbourassa/antigen_encoding_theory/README.md

 - `manifold_dimension.py`: calculation of the cytokine manifold Hausdorff dimension from the correlation function scaling
 - `projection_3d_movie.py`: code to generate animated three-dimensional graphs of time courses of cytokine concentrations and time integrals.
 - `latentspace_weights_interpretation.ipynb`: output layer weights interpretation and interpolation at the EC50 values of theoretical antigen classes found from channel capacity results.
 Generates panels for the supplementary figure about the neural network's weights interpretation.
+- `chancap_interpol_bootstrap.py`: script that runs multiple repeats of the channel capacity calculation, perturbing the regularization hyper-parameters used in model fitting as a way to assess the robustness of the channel capacity result against perturbations in the model parameter distributions.
+It uses multiprocessing for improved speed, but still takes many minutes to converge, depending on the number of repeats carried out.